-Reasons to study our MSc in Management (Aviation Leadership)
+Reasons to study our MSc in Aviation Leadership

 Want to enhance your aviation career?
-Our MSc in Management (Aviation Leadership) programme can help you do just that.
-Here’s how…
+Our MSc in Aviation Leadership programme can help you do just that.

-DCU Business School’s experienced faculty, action-based learning approach and emphasis on work-related projects mean our students gain the skills required to meet current and future aviation business challenges.
-Our teaching faculty possess academic expertise and a wealth of industry experience across all branches – airlines, airports, Air Traffic Control (ATC) and regulatory offices.
+- Experienced faculty: The program is taught by experienced professionals from the aviation industry who bring a wealth of practical knowledge and real-world experience to the classroom across all branches – airlines, airports, Air Traffic Control (ATC) and regulatory offices.
+Our action-based learning approach and emphasis on work-related projects mean our students gain the skills required to meet current and future aviation business challenges.
 The programme’s Guest Lecture Series also exposes students to leading aviation managers’ views of the important current issues in aviation and the challenges facing senior aviation managers.

 Share this news